Transcript: Modern Meat Not Ahead of the Game

 “There is evidence of a link between a form of low-grade systemic inflammation and several chronic diseases.
 This subclass of inflammation has been labelled ‘metaflammation,’…’paraflammation’, or ‘smouldering’ inflammation.”

-One study comparing the meat of both captive, and wild pheasants, for example, found significantly more saturated fat in the domesticated birds, which is one of the components blamed for helping to trigger the meat-induced postprandial—or “after-meal” inflammatory response, given the potent inflammatory effects of saturated fats.
-So wild animals would seem the least unhealthy meat option, but it wasn't until recently when we got any real evidence one way or the other.
+One study comparing the meat of both captive and wild pheasants, for example, found significantly more saturated fat in the domesticated birds, which is one of the components blamed for helping trigger that meat-induced postprandial—or “after-meal”—inflammatory response, given the potent inflammatory effects of saturated fats.
+So, wild animals would seem to be the least unhealthy meat option.
+But it wasn’t until recently when we got any real evidence one way or the other.

 This group of Australian researchers compared the amount of inflammation triggered by modern meat, domesticated animal meat, compared to that triggered by kangaroo meat.
-They looked at three different inflammatory markers, Tumor necrosis factor, interleukin 6 and C-reactive protein.
-Here’s the regular meat, big spike in inflammation one hour, two hours after the meat, no surprise, that’s what saturated animal fat does.
+They looked at three different inflammatory markers: tumor necrosis factor, interleukin 6, and C-reactive protein.
+Here’s the regular meat; big spike in inflammation one hour, two hours after eating meat.
+No surprise, that’s what animal fat does.
 But here’s the kangaroo.
 Sure, still causes that smoldering meta-inflammation, but not as much as store-bought meat.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.